jjvanzon/Circular-Language-Spec/spec/introduction.md

 Software cannot execute without commands.
 Upon running a command, an object *does something*.

-A button can have a __Set Text__ command for instance, which sets the text displayed on a button.
+A button can have a __Set Text__ command for instance, which sets the text displayed.

 ![](images/Circle%20Language%20Spec%20Introduction.009.png)